On the Kadomtsev-Petviashvili equation with double-power nonlinearities

-Although this result may be obtained by the Mountain-pass argument (see \cite{willem}), but one feature of our argument is that the stability of solitary wave can be deduced.
-It is easy to check that there is a natural scaling invariance associated to \eqref{main-fifthkp} with $\mu_2=0$.
-More precisely, the scaling
+While a similar result can potentially be achieved using the Mountain-pass argument (as detailed in \cite[Chapter 7]{willem}) under certain constraints on $f$, our approach offers an additional advantage: the stability analysis of solitary waves can be inferred.

+In the case where $\mo < 0 < \moo$ with $\po > \poo$, the situation is significantly different, and the previously mentioned argument is not applicable.
+This is because the leading nonlinearity term, $\mo |u|^{\po-1}u$, is a positive term in the energy.
+To address this challenge, we introduce a new minimization problem (see \eqref{new-min-highlow}).
+While this new minimization problem helps establish the existence of ground states, it complicates the proof of stability.
+To address this challenge, we introduce a novel minimization problem (see \eqref{new-min-highlow}) that helps establish the existence of ground states, although it complicates the proof of stability.
+This novel approach, distinct from previous methods, is inspired by the work of Colin and Ohta \cite{colin}, allowing us to achieve another stability result without relying on the convexity condition of the Lyapunov function (see Theorem \ref{stab-theopq}).
+An important observation is that there exists a natural scaling invariance associated with \eqref{main-fifthkp} when $\mu_2=0$.
+More specifically, the scaling transformation